Updated on 2025-07-22 GMT+08:00

 If the PARTITION and COMPACT parameters are used at the same time, the following error message is displayed: COMPACT can not be used with PARTITION.

-(For HDFS tables) Migrates data from the delta table to primary tables.
+For HDFS tables and column-store tables, migrate data in the delta table of HDFS tables or column-store tables to the primary table.
 If the data volume of the delta table is less than 60,000 rows, the data will not be migrated.
 Otherwise, the data will be migrated to HDFS, and the delta table will be cleared by TRUNCATE.
+For a column-store table, this operation always transfers all data in the delta table to the CU.

 Deletes the empty value partition directory of HDFS table in HDFS storage for HDFS table.